cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-09-09

+`77f67967`, `4a60456d` PortMidi is retired; q_io reaches MIDI hardware through libremidi.
+The reason is that PortMidi cannot grow: its event is a packed three byte MIDI 1.0 message, and there is no packet anywhere in the API to extend, so MIDI 2.0 would have meant a second device layer beside it and two to maintain. libremidi covers the same platforms for MIDI 1.0 and carries Universal MIDI Packets where the system provides them, which is what the MPE and MIDI 2.0 work ahead of this will need.
+It descends from RtMidi, wants the C++20 q_io already requires, and is fetched at configure time exactly as PortMidi was.
+PortAudio is
+untouched: the two were always independent.

+The public interface did not move. `midi_device::list`, `midi_input_stream` and its `process` loop are as they were, and no example changed.
+Underneath, the shape is different: libremidi delivers on its own thread through a callback, while a Q program reads from its own loop, so the two are joined by a fixed size single writer, single reader queue that neither side can block on.
+The callback packs the bytes and enqueues, and does nothing else.
+A full queue drops the event offered rather than the oldest one, because dropping the oldest discards a note-on and keeps the note-off that ends it.

+Two behaviours changed deliberately.
+Event timestamps are now the host API's own stamp in nanoseconds rather than PortMidi's milliseconds from a clock of its own, which is both finer and closer to when the key was actually struck.
+And virtual ports are enumerated alongside hardware: libremidi hides them by default, which silently lost the IAC driver and every DAW port that PortMidi used to list.

+Tested by three new suites, written before the code they cover.
+The queue is exercised for ordering, wraparound, the full case and its drop count, and a two thread run of 100,000 events asserting nothing is lost or reordered.
+The byte to message conversion covers each channel voice status and, more to the point, refuses a sysex rather than truncating it into a message nobody sent; sysex has no home until the MIDI 1.0 gaps are filled.
+The third opens a virtual port, sends into it and reads back through the real stream, which tests the device layer without a device: a note arriving whole, order preserved across three messages, and timestamps that advance by tens of milliseconds across eight notes sent 5 ms apart, the assertion that would catch a units regression.
+It skips itself where a platform will not open a virtual port.
+All 53 tests pass on macOS; Windows and Linux are unverified.

 ## 2026-08-20

 `b3629384`, `477c28f7` `fast_downsample` becomes a family.
 The 2015 three-tap